Performance Over Time

 ≈ 4 sessions

-Your improvement rate is the biggest variable — a slower rate dramatically increases the estimate even when the gap is smaller.
+Your improvement rate is the biggest variable.
+A slower rate dramatically increases the estimate even when the gap is smaller.

 You're entering advanced-level gains.
 Progress naturally slows.